Altos Advert - September 1982

 After several years selling the same ACS 8000 system, Altos is finally out with something new: the Series 5.

-And whilst one of the company's earliest adverts featured its micro stuck on a table with the family silver arranged around it, this one raises the bar by using a packing-crate theme that probably took some time to set up, even though wood shavings are the last thing you'd want to pack a computer in.
+And whilst one of the company's earliest adverts featured its micro stuck on a table with the family silver arranged around it, this one raises the bar by using a packing-crate theme that probably took some time to set up, even though wood shavings or straw are the last thing you'd want to pack a computer in.

 The Series 5 was Z80 based and ran either CP/M, OASIS, or the multi-user MP/M II operating systems.